 SMMC recognizes and adheres to the following list of individual patient rights:

-- Patients have the right to treatment without discrimination as to race, color, age, religion, sex, national origin, disability, or source of payment.
+- Patients have the right to treatment without discrimination as to race, color, culture, age, religion, sex, sexual orientation, gender identity or expression, ethnicity, socioeconomic status, physical or mental disability, or source of payment.
 Each patient has a right to have his or her cultural, psychosocial, spiritual and personal values, beliefs and preferences respected.

 - Patients, or the patient’s surrogate, as appropriate, are involved in decisions about care, treatment and services provided.